 - Returning to a workplace where you’ll suddenly be interacting with large groups of people.

-- You’re part of a marginalized group who is facing other risks (for example, AAPI people who are facing increasing hate crimes).
+- You’re part of a marginalized group that is facing other risks (for example, AAPI people who are facing increasing hate crimes).

 - You live with someone who is immunosuppressed or can’t get vaccinated